|Nutritional Guidelines (per serving)|

-A Cuban sandwich, known as a Cubano, is a Latin variation on a grilled ham-and-cheese sandwich.
+A Cuban sandwich, known as a Cubano, is a variation on a grilled ham-and-cheese sandwich that was born in Florida.

-This undeniably delicious sandwich is grilled and made with ham, pork, Swiss cheese, pickles, mustard, and Cuban bread.
+This undeniably delicious sandwich is grilled and made with ham, pork, Swiss cheese, pickles, mustard, Cuban bread, and sometimes salami.
 The essential ingredient is the roasted pork, traditionally marinated in a mojo sauce redolent with orange juice, lime juice, garlic, oregano, and cumin before roasting.

 - 1 loaf Cuban bread (French or Italian bread can be substituted)

 - 1 pound ham (cooked, sliced)